Introduction

 Activating the Rescue System

-To start a server in the Rescue System, it needs to be activated via the the administration interface Robot.
+To start a server in the Rescue System, first, you need to activate it via the the administration interface Robot.

-, select the desired server and then open the tab Rescue
+, select the correct server, and then open the tab Rescue

-The password that was given to you when you activated the Rescue System can now be used to login as "root" via SSH.
-Alternatively, you can also select a SSH key (if you uploaded one to the Robot before) and login to the Rescue System without a password.
+Now use the password that was given to you when you activated the Rescue System to log in as "root" via SSH.
+Or, if you have already uploaded an SSH key to Robot, you can select the key, and log into the Rescue System without a password.

-To load the Rescue System, the server must be restarted.
+To load the Rescue System, you need to restart the server.

-If you no longer have access to the server, you can use the reset function in the Robot.
+If you no longer have access to the server, you can use the reset function on Robot.
 You will find this under the Reset

-Please note that the activation of the Rescue System is only valid for one boot.
-If you want to boot your server to the Rescue System again, you will have to activate it in the Robot again.
+Important note: The activation of the Rescue System is only valid for one boot.
+If you want to boot your server to the Rescue System again, you will have to activate it on Robot again.
 If you do not reboot your server within 60 minutes after the activation, the scheduled boot of the Rescue System will automatically become inactive.
-If the server is restarted later, the system will boot from the internal drive(s).
+If you restart the server later, the system will boot from the internal drive(s).

 First, you should determine the partition identifiers of your system by running the command lsblk